 The woman started talking, and within a minute or so, the meeting exploded.

 Someone — who, I later learned, is very involved in school politics and lives in the town of Newburgh, not the city — started yelling at a councilmember.
 Within seconds, he was challenging him to a fist fight.
 The councilmember started to get up from his seat: to calm him down or to oblige, I do not know but the councilmember is often incendiary himself: now he has some competition.
-Tenants — in a cacophonic wave — surged forward, all screaming toward the head table, all screaming “Liars!”, “Do Nothings!” and … other things.
+Tenants — in a cacophonic wave — surged forward, all screaming toward the head table: “Liars!”, “Do Nothings!” and … other things.
 Residents who had been freezing for two months were letting the council know exactly what they thought about city services.

 Police moved in.
-They didn’t rush.
-They ambled, like men who’d seen this before.
+They didn’t rush: they ambled, like men who’d seen this before.

 Then, corporation counsel took her turn.
 Her defense: the city didn’t know about the conditions at Kenny.
 The public must come to them and let them know!
 Now that they know, they’ve sent inspectors.
-But they can only do what the law allows, and first the landlord must be given time to respond.
+But.
+They can only do what the law allows, and first the landlord must be given time to respond.

 The code department?
 “Nobody told us: we didn’t know”.